Beyond Connectivity: An Open Architecture for AI-RAN Convergence in 6G: Introduction

-Despite preliminary efforts in edge \gls{ai} deployment, the telecom ecosystem currently lacks a cohesive architectural framework that can effectively manage the complex interplay between \gls{ai} workloads and \gls{ran} operations at scale.
-The \gls{oran} ALLIANCE is defining open, interoperable interfaces and introducing key components such as the \gls{smo} and the \glspl{ric}, which enable intelligent control across multiple latency domains~\cite{polese2023understanding}.
-While O-RAN leverages intelligent control loops to optimize \gls{ran} performance, its architecture does not support generic AI workloads through a shared \gls{ran} infrastructure.
-As discussed above, this is currently being considered by the AI-RAN Alliance, which is defining coexistence mechanisms across different workloads.
+In this area, the prior work focused on edge \gls{ai}, open architectures, and early results on \gls{ai} and \gls{ran} orchestration.
+Preliminary efforts in edge \gls{ai} deployment~\cite{duan2023distributed} did not lead to a cohesive architectural framework that can effectively manage the complex interplay between \gls{ai} workloads and \gls{ran} operations at scale.
+The \gls{oran} ALLIANCE introduced intelligent control loops to optimize \gls{ran} performance~\cite{polese2023understanding}.
+However, its architecture, with open, interoperable interfaces, a \gls{smo} and the \glspl{ric}, does not support generic AI workloads on a shared \gls{ran} infrastructure.
+As discussed above, this is instead a focus area for the AI-RAN Alliance.
 Recent literature has also addressed \gls{ai} and \gls{ran} orchestration~\cite{ananthanarayanan2024distributed,li2025rethinking,kundu2025ai,shah2025interplay,hung2025dmmp}.
-Specifically,~\cite{ananthanarayanan2024distributed,li2025rethinking} discuss \gls{ai} operations in the cloud, edge, and also \gls{ran}, orchestrating communications, computing, data, and AI models. \cite{shah2025interplay} proposes a converged AI-and-O-RAN architecture with an end-to-end orchestrator that interacts with the \nearrt its programmable logic units (xApps), thus limiting the scope of services that can be managed and deployed. \cite{hung2025dmmp} proposes operational workflows for AI-RAN. \cite{kundu2025ai} presents a converged compute-communication platform that integrates both \gls{ran} and \gls{ai} workloads on the same physical infrastructure.
-However, a comprehensive, end-to-end, and generalized architecture enabling AI and RAN coexistence following O-RAN management and orchestration principles is still missing.
+Specifically,~\cite{ananthanarayanan2024distributed} and \cite{li2025rethinking} discuss \gls{ai} operations in the cloud, edge, and also \gls{ran}, but do not propose an architecture for orchestration. \cite{shah2025interplay} proposes a converged AI-and-O-RAN architecture but the end-to-end orchestrator only interacts with the \nearrt programmable logic units (xApps), thus limiting the scope of services that can be managed and deployed. \cite{hung2025dmmp} discusses AI-RAN \gls{ai} operational workflows for AI-RAN, but does not consider architectural elements. \cite{kundu2025ai} presents an infrastructure design that jointly supports \gls{ran} and \gls{ai} workloads, without considering AI-RAN orchestration.
+Therefore, a comprehensive, end-to-end, and generalized architecture enabling AI and RAN coexistence following O-RAN management and orchestration principles is still missing.